Students taking outdoor noise measurements on a sunny day.

 Required Course Descriptions

 The following courses are required for students pursuing the M.Eng. degree in acoustics.
-These courses are offered every year, either in the fall and spring semesters.
+All of the courses (*except ACS 894) are offered every year, either in the fall or spring semesters.
 Students are strongly encouraged to start with ACS 501 and/or ACS 502 as these two fundamental courses provide the basic background prerequisite for many of the following required and elective courses.
 All courses are 3 credits unless otherwise specified.

 ACS 501, Elements of Acoustics and Vibration